The Futility of RFPs

-- Engage potential providers.
+- Engage with potential providers.
 Send your requirements specification to your list of potential providers.
 Include your procurement criteria: quality, environmental, health and safety, financial.
-Let providers know they’ll be assessed on these qualities later.
+Let providers know they'll be assessed on these qualities later.

 - Qualification and clarification call.
 Give providers a 30-minute call to ask their clarifying questions.
 During this call, you are evaluating each other.
 You'll eliminate some providers at this stage and some will qualify themselves out.
 Ask tough questions: based on their experience, how much does a project like this cost and how long will it take?
 What are the riskiest parts of the project?
 It's better to drop a potential provider after a 30-minute call than after they've spent 5 days writing a proposal that you've spent 5 minutes reading.

 - Demo presentation.
-After the call invite a short list of providers to give you a customised 30-minute demo of their software.
+After the call, invite a short list of providers to give you a customised 30-minute demo of their software.
 Ask more tough questions.
 Your goal is to be able to go forward with two, perhaps three, CRM providers.